tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

     c.
 Azure Monitor and Log Analytics can be leveraged to create queries across Azure event logging event data that will feed into Power BI reports.

     d.
-Azure Sentinel can be used to create alerts and cases for auto-assignment and investigation activities
+Azure Sentinel can be used to create alerts and cases for auto-assignment and investigation activities.

 3. How will you monitor and audit Azure SQL?

     a.
 Auditing and Threat detection was enabled on all SQL Azure databases.

     b.
-Azure Diagnostics was enabled, and all logs are being forwarded to Log Analytics and Azure Sentinel
+Azure Diagnostics was enabled, and all logs are being forwarded to Log Analytics and Azure Sentinel.

 4. Create custom alerts and execute remediation and investigation activities on detection?

     a.
-Azure Sentinel can be used to hunt down specific events and create alerts based on event data
+Azure Sentinel can be used to hunt down specific events and create alerts based on event data.

     b.
 Azure Runbooks can be setup to execute on alerts.

 5. What tools would you setup to surface audit and for compliance reporting to IT Executives?

     a.
-Azure Policy can be used to determine if resource group owners have been following best practice organizational policies
+Azure Policy can be used to determine if resource group owners have been following best practice organizational policies.

     b.
-Compliance Manager can be used to implement compliance activities and task assignments as it related to legislative requirements
+Compliance Manager can be used to implement compliance activities and task assignments as it related to legislative requirements.

     c.
-Secure score can also be used to determine what activities can be performed to further secure the Azure subscription and its resources
+Secure score can also be used to determine what activities can be performed to further secure the Azure subscription and its resources.

 *Ensuring availability and business continuity*